bweigel/aws-lambda-tesseract-layer/README.md

 Tesseract OCR Lambda Layer
 ===

+### :sparkles: see also my [new repo](https://github.com/bweigel/aws-lambda-layers) for layer deployment via the AWS cloud development kit (CDK) :sparkles:

 This projects creates an AWS lambda layer that contains the [tesseract 4.0.0](https://github.com/tesseract-ocr/tesseract) OCR libraries.
 The _fast_ german, english and osd (orientation and script detection) [data files](https://github.com/tesseract-ocr/tesseract/wiki/Data-Files) are included by default, but can be changed by editing the `Dockerfile`: